POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 And the lines below contain the data for each unique combination of the three parameters to be processed.
 Here the :samp:`DATA_ID` simply refers to the line below the header starting by 0.
-Thus, the second line in the file has the index 0, the thrid one has index 1 and so on.
+Thus, the second line in the file has the index 0, the third one has index 1 and so on.

 The currently supported compression types are: